ba11o0n/CSE15L-Lap--Report-1/Lab1.md

 7. Your screen will load into a new display, so give it a few minutes or refresh your page.
 A message in a box will pop up saying "Your site is live at <url>".
 Click on the link and you would see the result of your work in the file in a new page.

+IMPORTANT: If the page displays something similar to "404 File not found", do not panic.
+Go back and copy the link that wad given to you and paste it into the search engine.
+Before you press enter, add in the name of your main file that you want to display followed by `.html` (eg. your main file that you want others to see is titled apple.md in your repository, so the url will be https://

 Good job, we were able to:
 - [x] Download and practice using the source-code editor VSCode
 - [x] Remotely connecting to the server